5tefan/ncagg/README.md

 ncagg -u record_number:time:10 -b T20170601:T20170602 output_filename.nc path_to_files/*.nc
 #     or equivalently, if only one bound is specified, the end is inferred to be most significant + 1
 ncagg -u record_number:time:10 -b T20170601 output_filename.nc path_to_files/*.nc

+#     aggregate more files than fit on the command line... (in case of: Argument list too long)
+find /path/to/files -type f -name "*.nc" | ncagg output.nc
 ```

 For more information, see the Unlimited Dimension Configuration below.
 The `ncagg` Command Line Interface (CLI)